 How to Repair Leaky Gut Holistically

 Let’s talk about how you can repair a leaky gut by changing your eating habits.
-I will also cover some natural remedies that will help with this common issue.
+I will also cover some natural remedies that will help with some common health issues initiated by a leaky gut.

 When intestinal permeability increases and there is a less stable barrier between the contents of your intestine and your bloodstream, inflammation occurs, and changes in the gut flora trigger some unwelcoming symptoms.